BioMarin Pharmaceutical (BMRN) Set to Announce Earnings on Wednesday

-BioMarin Pharmaceutical (NASDAQ:BMRN) will be releasing its earnings data after the market closes on Wednesday, July 28th.
+BioMarin Pharmaceutical (NASDAQ:BMRN) is scheduled to post its quarterly earnings results after the market closes on Wednesday, July 28th.
 Analysts expect BioMarin Pharmaceutical to post earnings of $0.05 per share for the quarter.
-Persons that are interested in registering for the company’s earnings conference call can do so using this link.
+Individual that are interested in registering for the company’s earnings conference call can do so using this link.

-BioMarin Pharmaceutical (NASDAQ:BMRN) last issued its earnings results on Wednesday, April 28th.
-The biotechnology company reported $0.09 EPS for the quarter, topping the consensus estimate of $0.07 by $0.02.
-BioMarin Pharmaceutical had a return on equity of 2.77% and a net margin of 43.11%.
-The business had revenue of $486.03 million during the quarter, compared to the consensus estimate of $445.44 million.
+BioMarin Pharmaceutical (NASDAQ:BMRN) last released its quarterly earnings results on Wednesday, April 28th.
+The biotechnology company reported $0.09 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.07 by $0.02.
+The business had revenue of $486.03 million for the quarter, compared to the consensus estimate of $445.44 million.
+BioMarin Pharmaceutical had a net margin of 43.11% and a return on equity of 2.77%.
 On average, analysts expect BioMarin Pharmaceutical to post $0 EPS for the current fiscal year and $1 EPS for the next fiscal year.

 BioMarin Pharmaceutical Inc develops and commercializes therapies for people with serious and life-threatening rare diseases and medical conditions.
 Its commercial products include Aldurazyme to treat mucopolysaccharidosis I, a genetic disease; Brineura for the treatment of late infantile neuronal ceroid lipofuscinosis type 2, a form of Batten disease; and Kuvan, a proprietary synthetic oral form of 6R-BH4 that is used to treat patients with phenylketonuria (PKU), an inherited metabolic disease.